rohankandwal/engrammer/README.md

 3. Pick the `type-fu.com/engrammer.tfl` file from your copy of this repository.

+# Issues
+Type-Fu likes to translate keycodes into the target layout, so it may not work as expected (Shows wrong keys are pressed).
+If so, try switching to QWERTY mode (Magic+6) to avoid double translation.

 ## License

 Released under the same terms as [Arno's Engram]: